BECOME A DOCENT AT THE WADSWORTH AND START NEW CONVERSATIONS ABOUT ART

-A docent is a volunteer museum educator who engages visitors of all ages and backgrounds in an active discussion and exploration of works of art in the museum.
-Docents welcome thousands of visitors every year from communities in the surrounding area as well as countries around the world Docents conduct tour experiences for preK-grade 12 students, college students, adults, and families.
-Docents are valued as professional educators and are educated and evaluated accordingly.
+A docent is a volunteer museum educator who engages visitors in interactive discussions about art.
+Docents welcome thousands of visitors every year from communities in the surrounding area and countries around the world.
+They lead tours for preK to grade 12 students, college students, adults, and families.
+Docents are valued as teachers and work collaboratively with the Education Department.

-What is the time commitment for Docents?
+What is the time commitment for docents?

-Contact Charlene Shang Miller, Docent and Tour Programs Manager.
+Send an email to Angela Parker, Docent and Tour Programs Manager.